-‘Big Brother’ Fans React As Jackson Michie Reveals He Was Recovering From Drug Addiction While On Show
+'Big Brother' Fans React As Jackson Michie Reveals He Was Recovering From Drug Addiction While On Show

 He added that at the age of 23, he "literally" went through Xanax rehab and post-surgery recovery while on national television for 100 days, and went on to beat 15 people to be the winner of Big Brother 21 in the process.

 Jackson was one of the most polarizing players in the Big Brother house that season.
-But not only did he win the $500,000 Big Brother grand prize, but he exited the house with a serious girlfriend, Holly Allen.
+But not only did he win the $500,000 grand prize, he also exited the house with a serious girlfriend, Holly Allen.
 The couple ended their relationship last summer after a year of dating.